-Some people don’t realize how important resumes are when it comes to the hiring process, but they actually have a huge role to play!
+Some people don’t realize the importance of a good resume when it comes to the hiring process, but they actually have a huge role to play!
 Certain employers won’t even hire you without one.
 It’s very important to always keep an up to date resume on hand to have the best chance at landing the job.
 However, even though you may have a resume with you, sometimes it can backfire if you haven’t filled it out properly or are lacking valuable information.

 Building Your Resume: Honesty